scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 ak.flatten with axis=None
 -------------------------

-As mentioned above, [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html) with `axis=None` is the sledgehammer that turns any array into a 1-dimensional array with no nested lists, no nested records, and no missing data.
+As mentioned above, {func}`ak.flatten` with `axis=None` is the sledgehammer that turns any array into a 1-dimensional array with no nested lists, no nested records, and no missing data.

 ```{code-cell} ipython3
 array = ak.Array([[{"x": 1.1, "y": [1]}, {"x": None, "y": [1, 2]}], [], [{"x": 3.3, "y": [1, 2, 3]}]])